kubernetes-sigs/cluster-api/docs/book/src/clusterctl/overview.md

 into a management cluster.

-The command accepts as input a list of providers to install; when executed for the first time, `clusterctl init` automatically adds to the list the Cluster API core provider, and if a bootstrap provider is not specified, it adds also the kubeadm bootstrap provider.
+The command accepts as input a list of providers to install; when executed for the first time, `clusterctl init` automatically adds to the list the `cluster-api` core provider, and if not specified, it also adds the `kubeadm-bootstrap` and `kubeadm-controlplane` providers.

 <aside class="note warning">